Speakerfile/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-id | Id of the link to retrieve. corporation | The corporation id username | The username of the expert to retrieve.
+id | id of the industry to retrieve. corporation | The corporation id username | The username of the expert to retrieve.

-## Delete a Specific Expert
+## Delete a Specific Insutry

 ```shell